 Jumping develops once your toddler is walking, going up and down stairs, trotting, and walking on their toes.
-Toddlers begin to experiment with this from around 18 months.

 Jumping is important for a number of reasons:

 - Balance: This is the first time 2 feet leave the ground at once.
 They first use dynamic balance where they do a number of jumps in a row and then learn to jump and stop.